pearson-enabling-technologies/elasticsearch-approx-plugin/README.md

 Plugin 1.3.X: ElasticSearch 0.20.X, tested on 0.20.6

-Plugin 2.1.5: ElasticSearch 0.90.2, plus significant feature and performance improvements, and breaking API changes, compared to 1.3.X branch
+Plugin 2.1.6: ElasticSearch 0.90.2, plus significant feature and performance improvements, and breaking API changes, compared to 1.3.X branch

-Plugin 2.1.6: ElasticSearch 0.90.2, added post/collector mode support, see below for details

 ElasticSearch 0.90.3 is not supported yet.

 **N.B.** If you are upgrading from a previous version to 2.1.X, please read the